adilrabid/hello-dolly-2.0/readme.txt

 == Changelog ==

-= 1.1.0 =
-* New feature added.

-= 1.0.0 =
-* A change since the previous version.
-* Another change.

 = 0.1.0 =
 * List versions from most recent at top to oldest at bottom.

 == Upgrade Notice ==

-= 1.0.0 =
-Upgrade notices describe the reason a user should upgrade.
-No more than 300 characters.

 = 0.1.0 =
 This version fixes a security related bug.
 Upgrade immediately.